-Smokers should stop smoking completely by the time of their first visit.
+If you are a smoker, please stop smoking completely by the time of your first visit.

-We will give a strict warning to those who smell cigarettes even after the consultation.
+We will give a stern warning to anyone who smells of tobacco even after the examination.

-Tobacco not only causes lung cancer, myocardial infarction, and cerebral thrombosis.
+Tobacco does not only cause lung cancer, myocardial infarction and cerebral thrombosis.

-It accelerates the aging of all tissues of the human body such as joints, cartilage, bones, blood vessels, and skin.
+It accelerates the aging of all tissues in the human body, including joints, cartilage, bones, blood vessels, and skin.

-It has also been shown to be an aggravating factor for osteoporosis.
+It has also been proven to be an aggravating factor for osteoporosis.

-I can't blame you because your constitution, such as being fat, is mostly determined by heredity.
+You cannot blame your constitution, such as being overweight, as it is mostly determined by heredity.

-Tobacco also damages the health of those around us and our families due to underflow smoke.
+Smoking also damages the health of the people around you and your family due to the smoke.

-I think management and employers have a duty to protect the health of their employees.
+I believe that managers and employers have a duty to protect the health of their own employees.

-In addition, we do not hire smokers as well as smokers, and we do not allow smokers to enter or leave the hospital.
+In addition, we do not allow smokers to work in our clinic, and we do not allow smokers to work for our contractors.

-Reasons why we refuse to treat smokers 2
+Why do we refuse to treat smokers?
+2